loiclizzy/python-hpc/README.md

 `make` and few other Unix tools.
 Therefore, it is not easy to build the website on Windows.

-Then, `make presentations` should build the presentations and `make serve` should start a server to visualize them in a browser.
+On Unix-like systems, `make presentations` should build the presentations and `make serve` should start a server to visualize them in a browser.